0xPARC/0xparc-intro-book/src/fhe3.typ

 Now since $mu_2$ is either $0$ or $1$, we know that $mu_2 upright(bold(epsilon))_1$
 is a vector with all entries bounded by $B$.
 What about
 $C_1 upright(bold(epsilon))_2$?
 Here we have to think carefully about matrix
-multiplication: when you multiply an $n$-by-$n$ matrix by a vector, each entry of the product comes as a sum of $n$ different products.
-Now we’re assuming that $C_1$ is a $0$-$1$ matrix, and all entries of
+multiplication: When you multiply an $n$-by-$n$ matrix by a vector, each entry of the product comes as a sum of $n$ different products.
+Now we are assuming that $C_1$ is a $0$-$1$ matrix, and all entries of
 $upright(bold(epsilon))_2$ are bounded by $B$… so the product has all entries bounded by $n B$.
 Adding this to the error for $mu_2 upright(bold(epsilon))_1$, we